Florida Blue is committed to connecting you and your family with care that’s high-quality and costs less—and that includes Medicare coverage.

 Prescription Drug (Part D)

 Premium - Your monthly premium cost will depend on what plan you choose.
-If you don’t enroll in Medicare Part D prescription drug coverage when are first eligible and sign up later, you may have to pay a late enrollment penalty.
+If you don’t enroll in Medicare Part D prescription drug coverage when you're first eligible and sign up later, you may have to pay a late enrollment penalty.
 You will have to pay this penalty for as long as you have Part D coverage.
 If you are still working after 65 and have creditable prescription drug coverage through your employer or your spouse’s employer, you may qualify for a Special Enrollment Period (SEP).
-If you qualify for a SEP, you may not have to pay a late enrollment penalty.
+If you qualify for an SEP, you may not have to pay a late enrollment penalty.

 Out-of-Pocket Costs for Care - Your out-of-pocket costs will depend on what prescriptions you fill each month.
 Depending on your income, you may qualify for "Extra Help" (also called Low Income Supplement or LIS) from Medicare.
 "Extra Help" may help you pay for your out-of-pocket prescription drug costs.